 other information considered confidential by state or federal law.
 Your address of record is public

-information and is displayed on the division’s internet licensing search program.
+information and is displayed on the division’s online License Search.
 Licensees have

 expressed concern that their address is so readily available.
 Some licensees have elected to have a